Ashley Bendle: Early career

+Black belt career

+2021–2022

 In September 2021, Bendle fought in the first edition of the ADCC Submission Fighting Championship European Trials taking place in Poland where she arrived second in the -60 kg category.

 Competing at Polaris 18 on 27 November 2021, she defeated Kate Bacik via 1 Round Decision.
 At Polaris 21 on 24 September 2022, Bendle was asked, on just a week's notice, to replace Ffion Davies in a fight for the inaugural under 60 kg title, against multiple-time World and ADCC champion Michelle Nicolini.
 Bendle lost the fight by split decision but her performance in the match won praises.

 At the 2022 IBJJF London International Open, she won two Openweight gold medals, defeating Raquel Ferreira da Silvain in the Gi final and Joanna Dineva in the No-Gi final.
 In 2022 she won silver at the European No-Gi Championship and bronze at the IBJJF World No-Gi Championship.

+2023 onwards

-In January she won Silver at the 2023 Brazilian Jiu-Jitsu European Championship, after defeating Rafaela Rosa of Checkmat, competing in the featherweight division.
+In January she won Silver at the 2023 European Championship, after defeating Rafaela Rosa of Checkmat, competing in the featherweight division.
 Bendle trains alongside Polaris triple champion Ashley Williams.

-On February 25, 2023, Bendle fought for the inaugural Enyo Grappling under 55kgs title against Sophia Cassella.
+On 25 February 2023 Bendle fought for the inaugural Enyo Grappling under 55kgs title against Sophia Cassella.
 She won the match by decision and became the promotion's first champion.

+Bendle was invited to compete at the first Kairos Pro Jiu-Jitsu event on 7 May 2023.
+She won 2 matches out of her 4 matches and was unable to make it out of her round-robin group to compete in the final.
+She then won a silver medal in the featherweight no gi division of the IBJJF London Fall Open 2023 on 15 October 2023.

+Bendle won a silver medal in the featherweight division at the IBJJF No Gi European Championship 2023 on 28 October 2023.

+Bendle competed against Mara Kelly for the vacant under 55kg title at Grapplefest 17 on 18 November 2023.
+Se won the match by decision.

+Bendle competed in the under 55kg division of the ADCC European, Middle-Eastern, and African Trials 2024.
+She finished with a silver medal after losing the final to Margot Ciccarelli.
+She then won a bronze medal in the featherweight division of the IBJJF No Gi European Championship on 20 October 2024.